Haiku

 Your workspace has purpose-built GPTs made by your teammates.
 Find them under "Popular at Acquisition.com" when you open ChatGPT:

-Best for: offer building, pricing strategy, sales positioning, lead generation frameworks, anything where you want an answer grounded in Hormozi's frameworks.
+Best for: offer building, pricing strategy, sales positioning, lead generation frameworks, anything where you want an answer grounded in Alex's frameworks.
 You can use it for general work too — but Claude and ChatGPT are usually stronger picks for those.

 | Claude | ChatGPT | ACQ AI | |